 Welcome to France!
 France is known for its quaint villages, hilltop towns and beautiful cities.
+And, it’s also known for having a lot of superb UNESCO Heritage sites in France.
 From its vast vineyards in the countryside to its endless coastline with sweeping sea views, it’s definitely one of Europe’s most diverse and popular destinations to visit.

-With its rich history, culture and architecture, France has a total of 45 designated UNESCO World Heritage sites.
+With its rich history, culture and architecture, France has a total of 49 designated UNESCO World Heritage sites.
 That places them fifth overall for the top number of sites.
-All of these places are recognized for their natural, historic and cultural significance, selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect for future generations.
-So, let’s learn more about some of the best ones to visit while in France.
+So, let’s learn more about some of the best ones to visit while in France, shall we?

 There is no better way to spend your day than visiting the weekly market while in the south of France.
 Why not plan your itinerary around these villages on market days and enjoy immersing yourself in the Provençal way of life!